- Prepping the Website to Run Multilingual

 - Translate – you will be able to translate these fields wherever they pop out.

-Once all radio buttons are checked, hit the “Save” button.
-To dig even deeper, press the “Show system fields” button and you’ll see the system components that can be made either translatable or not.
+When all radio buttons are checked, hit the “Save” button.
+To dig even deeper, press the “Show system fields” button, and you’ll see the system components that can be made either translatable or not.

 However, we are here to warn you that playing with system fields can be tricky.
 Be careful and always make a backup copy of your site content before changing anything on the backend.